-In the winter of 1898, a massive snowslide came roaring down the mountain above Argentine.
+The town of Argentine came to its final, inevitable demise in the winter of 1898.
+It had been coming for some time.
+The decline started with the silver panic of 1893; most everyone left around that time, since silver was Argentine's primary reason for existing in this high, desolate landscape.
+That fateful winter, a massive snow slide came roaring down the mountain above Argentine.
 Most of the town was destroyed.
 Along Argentine's main street today, only a tiny number of buildings remain.
 All the rest are gone.
 The sheer number of foundation depressions gives evidence as to how much was lost.

 Argentine changed its name three times in its history.
 Each time, the change was due to a resurgence of activity.